Scyklon/scyklon-s-weather-station-pi/README.md

 # scyklon-s-weather-station-pi
-weather station based on python and influxdb.
+weather station based on python sending data to influx db and post results on adafruit.io dashboard.